 LFC Youth began in 2009 with the mission to create a community of young people who are actively engaged in responsible, ethical and effective leadership.
 The program is open to sophomore high school students in any of the Franklin County school districts.
 Recruiting occurs during January and February of the students's freshman year.
 For more information, view the program brochure.

-Applications for the class of 2017 are now closed.
-Applications for the class of 2018 will be available by January 1, 2017 online and with your school guidance department.
+Applications for the class of 2018 now available online below and will be at your school guidance department soon.
 Check with your school for the date and time of an informational session on LFC Youth.
 Student produced videos about LFC Youth are available here.
-Contact Robin Harmon, Executive Director at email@example.com or 717-264-7101 x205 for more information.
+Contact Robin Harmon, Executive Director at firstname.lastname@example.org or 717-264-7101 x205 for more information.

 Leadership Franklin County Youth is sponsored by